ldaIas/ThirdPlace/tp-relay/README.md

 </details>

-### What is the "tp-ipfs/" directory?
+### What is the ".tp-data/" directory?

-This directory is used to setup the docker image used by akash.
-It contains the IPFS information used for the ThirdPlace IPFS account.
+This directory is created by the relay.js script.
+It contains blockstore information for the Helia node.
-This is how we can publish to IPFS/IPNS on Akash, and also how we mount your IPFS account on the image for dev use.
+It is put in persistent memory so that on subsequent reboots, the relay node uses the same IPFS address.

 ## Future

 The idea for this directory is to be deployed on Akash.
 The deployment is described by `deploy.yaml`.
+Use akash persistent storage to persist relay node identity